jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 **Note:** Under the covers, the `evthub` utility assumed in the previous snippet would almost certainly be using the symbol value from the `EVT_LOGIN` argument directly as the property/key in some internal object (hash) that tracks event handlers.
 If `evthub` instead needed to use the symbol value as a real string, it would need to explicitly coerce with `String(..)` or `toString()`, as implicit string coercion of symbols is not allowed.

 You may use a symbol directly as a property name/key in an object, such as a special property that you want to treat as hidden or meta in usage.
 It's important to know that it is not *actually* a hidden or untouchable property, but more a property that you just intend to treat as such.

+//TODO Kyle: "It's important to know that although you intend to treat it as such, it is not *actually* a hidden or untouchable property."?

 Consider this module that implements the *singleton* pattern behavior -- that is, it only allows itself to be created once: